Martyn Barrett: Academic career

+Applying research to educational policy and practice

 Since 2006, Barrett has been a consultant for the Council of Europe.
 In this role, he has participated in a number of intercultural education and citizenship education projects, including: developing the Autobiography of Intercultural Encounters; editing a book examining the similarities and the differences between interculturalism and multiculturalism; co-authoring a statement paper on Developing Intercultural Competence through Education; leading the development of the Reference Framework of Competences for Democratic Culture; and acting as the lead expert on assessment for the Education Policy Advisers Network.

+Of these various activities undertaken by Barrett, the development of the Reference Framework of Competences for Democratic Culture (RFCDC) has had political and policy impact in the member states of the Council of Europe, due to the fact that it was endorsed unanimously by the Ministers of Education of the member states at their standing conference, which was took place in Brussels in April 2016.
+The RFCDC offers detailed information about the democratic and intercultural competences that should be promoted in school students through formal education, and it also provides detailed guidance to education policymakers and practitioners on how to harness curriculum design, pedagogical methods, assessment practices, teacher education, and the use of a whole-school approach, in order to promote the democratic and intercultural competences of school students.
+The Council of Europe’s Education Policy Advisers Network was established in 2018 to help education authorities in the member states implement the RFCDC in their national education systems.
+By 2022, the Framework was being implemented either in whole or in part in the education systems of 22 member states of the Council of Europe.

 Barrett has also worked for the Organisation for Economic Co-operation and Development (OECD), helping to design the global competence assessments for use in PISA 2018.
+In addition, since 2023, he has served as a Trustee for AFS Intercultural Programs (an international non-profit organisation that provides a wide range of educational programs designed to promote the active global citizenship of participants).
+As a Trustee, he has particular responsibility for overseeing AFS’s research and assessment agenda.

-In 2022, Barrett was awarded an Honorary Doctorate of Psychology by the University of Chichester.
+In 2022, Barrett was awarded an Honorary Doctorate of Psychology by the University of Chichester, in recognition of his contributions to the education of children and young people.